kingzamzon/docs/docs/SDK/Explanation/tests.md

 |iat_outside_grace_period|When signing a JWT, the IAT is outside the grace period.
 This usually means that your system clock is wrong.
 Please check it and make sure it is set accurately for your timezone.
 |incorrect_access_control_conditions|The access control conditions you passed in do not match the ones that were set by the condition creator for this resourceId or encryptedSymmetricKey.
 |invalid_auth_sig|The auth_sig passed to the nodes is invalid or could not be verified.
 Make sure that you are passing the correct auth_sig.
 |invalid_unified_condition_type|In a unified access control condition, you passed an invalid `conditionType`.
-Check the docs to see what valid types are: https://developer.litprotocol.com/docs/accesscontrolconditions/unifiedaccesscontrolconditions/
+Check the docs to see what valid types [here](https://developer.litprotocol.com/docs/accesscontrolconditions/unifiedaccesscontrolconditions/).
 |lit_node_client_not_ready|The Lit node client is not ready.
 This means that the Lit node client is not connected to the Lit network.
 You should run `await litNodeClient.connect()` before calling any other methods that use the Lit Node Client.
 |missing_access_control_conditions|You must pass either access_control_conditions or evm_contract_conditions or sol_rpc_conditions, and you did not pass these things to the nodes.
 |not_authorized|Thrown when the user does not have access to decrypt or is unauthorized to receive a JWT for an item.